-Wisconsin sales tax holiday about to begin | AM 1050 WLIP
+Wisconsin sales tax holiday underway | AM 1050 WLIP

 MADISON, Wis.
-(AP) — Wisconsin’s five-day sales tax holiday is about to begin.
+(AP) — Wisconsin’s five-day sales tax holiday is underway.

 The holiday comes with plenty of strings attached.
 Each item of clothing must cost less than $75 to be exempt from the sales tax; computers must be purchased for personal use and must cost $750 or less; the price of each school personal computer supply item must be $250 or less; and the price of each school supply item must be $75 or less.